AndrejGockov/age-of-war-reimagined/README.md

 - Martin Jovanov
 - Hristijan Donchevski

+## Documentation
+All documentation for the game is written and updated in the [/docs](/docs) folder.

 ## Plugins
 - [NodeTunnel](https://github.com/curtjs/nodetunnel)

 ## Installing and running
 1. Clone the repository: `git@github.com:AndrejGockov/moeraspolozenie.mk.git`
 2. Open in Godot
 3. Run the project `F5`